Sign up to our Newsletter

 As you build your law school list, you must also research what LSAT score you’ll need to be considered competitive at each school.

-Using these scores, figure out what your target score is, so you can create an effective study schedule to help you reach it.
-Ensure you give yourself enough time to retake the LSAT, especially if you’re hoping to score in the high 160s or the 170s.
+Using these scores, determine your target score to create an effective study schedule.
+Ensure you give yourself enough time to retake the LSAT, especially if you hope to score in the high 160s or the 170s.

-It’s recommended you give yourself around three to six months to adequately study for the LSAT.
+You should give yourself around three to six months to study adequately for the LSAT.

 Step Five: Attend Law School and be an Engaged Student